wahyudirobbysutanto/sp_optimizer_prototype/README.md

 ## ⚠️ Notes

-- Ensure Full Text Search is enabled if your SPs use `FREETEXTTABLE` / `CONTAINSTABLE`
+- Ensure your SQL Server login has `VIEW DEFINITION` access to all databases you want to scan
-- AI recommendations do **not** modify SP logic, only suggest indexes
+- AI suggestions do not change logic; they only:
-- Stored procedure execution is manual and not triggered automatically
+  - Replace `SELECT *`
+  - Suggest better joins
+  - Recommend indexes
-- Optimized SPs are saved with `_optimized` suffix for clarity
+- Optimized procedures are saved with `_optimized` suffix

 ---